peteroupc/MailLib/api/com.upokecenter.mail.Message.md

   <code>utf-8</code>.</li> <li>(c) If the content type is "text/html" and the
   charset is declared to be <code>us-ascii</code>, "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).</li>
- <li>(d) In non-MIME message bodies and in text/plain message bodies.
+ <li>(d) In text/plain message bodies.
+Any bytes greater than 127 are
+ replaced with the substitute character byte (0x1a).</li> <li>(e) In MIME message bodies (this is not a deviation from MIME, though).
 Any bytes greater than 127 are replaced with the substitute character byte (0x1a).</li> <li>If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
 (See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of